ameenulhusnaat82119/Second-Semester-OOP-Lab-Task_11-12/README.md

 # Second-Semester-OOP-Lab-Task_11-12
-C++ program using concept of Friend function and Static member in OOP
+C++ program using concept of Friend function, Abstract class and Static member in OOP